-We will be a small group.
-I can give you personal attention.
-I have selected comfortable guesthouses and lodges so a good night’s rest is assured.
+We will be a group with two guides.
+We can give you personal attention.
+We have selected comfortable guesthouses and lodges so a good night’s rest is assured.
 Most meals are included in the tour price.

 We will use 4-wheel drive vehicles, since most roads in Namibia are gravel roads.
 This also gives us the freedom to drive through deep sand to get to the trail head to Deadvlei independently.

 This tour is fit for all photography levels.
-If you are a beginner I can help you become a better photographer.
+If you are a beginner we can help you become a better photographer.

-Discover Namibia under my expertise and it will most probably not be your last visit!
+Discover Namibia under our expertise and it will most probably not be your last visit to this country!